IC Voicestream: History

 IC Voicestream was founded in 2002 by Simon Baumer, Paul Canetti, Marissa De Vito, and Jessica Kupiec after Canetti joined another a cappella group on campus, the all-male Ithacappella, but left and formed IC Voicestream with Kupiec, De Vito, and Baumer to break the boundaries of typical a cappella groups, focusing more on rock music, but also adapting contemporary pop.
 The group later rose to popularity, becoming the most popular a cappella group on campus.

 Over time, their success led them to branch out into competitive a cappella, with their first major competition occurring in the 2010s.
-In 2014, IC Voicestream made a significant mark in their career by placing second in the ICAA quarterfinals for the first time.
+In 2014, IC Voicestream made a significant mark in their career by placing second in the International Championship of Collegiate A Cappella quarterfinals for the first time.

 In popular culture

-IC Voicestream gained recognition from Trisha Paytas after Ted Nivison, a well-known YouTuber and comedian, discussed his experience as a former member during a conversation on her podcast Just Trish.
+IC Voicestream gained recognition from American media personality Trisha Paytas after Ted Nivison, a well-known YouTuber and comedian, discussed his experience as a former member during a conversation on her podcast Just Trish.